espoirMur/congo-news-summarizer/README.md

 ### A front end

 This is the final part, it will display the news summaries as a UI and user can interact with it.

+You can read more about this project in [this presentation](./docs/slides-export.pdf) I gave at PydataLondon Meetup.